-Liberia Cracks Down on Soviet Diplomats
+Liberia Cracks Down on Soviet Diplomats and the second sec

 March 18, 1981: Aven Muzyken, second secretary at the Soviet Embassy in Monrovia, was expelled for engaging in acts "incompatible with his diplomatic status," according to Monrovia radio.
 Liberian Foreign Minister Matthews reportedly told Soviet Ambassador Ulanov that Liberia would not accept improper conduct on the part of any foreign diplomat, and further warned the Soviet Ambassador against "testing" Liberia's political system.